hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

-# macOS Permissions Setup for iTracksy
+# macOS Permissions Setup for YT-DLP GUI

-To enable full browser URL tracking on macOS, iTracksy requires specific system permissions.
+To enable full browser URL tracking on macOS, YT-DLP GUI requires specific system permissions.
 This guide explains what permissions are needed and how to grant them.

 ## Required Permissions

 ### 1. Accessibility Permission

-- **Purpose**: Allows iTracksy to detect which applications you're using and access window information
+- **Purpose**: Allows YT-DLP GUI to detect which applications you're using and access window information
 - **Required for**: Basic app tracking, window title detection
 - **Without this**: App cannot track active applications